Accessibility: Developing Content

 They all refer to utilizing accessibility tools and following guidelines from W3C to help keep content available to an assistive reader or utilizing captioning or audio descriptions.
 But what about the actual content, that is the message itself that is being communicated?

 Writing content can be somewhat difficult on its own depending on the subject and audience of course.
 Having a specific audience can make the task somewhat easier, depending on the nature and scope of the message that is being conveyed.
 What does this have to do with accessibility?
-Having clear-concise directives or messages is helpful when addressing various audiences, whether the individuals in the audience have an impairment or not; but it also helps assistive screen readers deliver a clearer message, by making the content much easier to follow.
+Having clear-concise directives or messages is helpful when addressing various audiences, whether the individuals in the audience have an impairment or not; but it also helps assistive screen readers deliver a clearer message, by making the content easier to follow.

 Below I am offering some tips…